-The most common variations for Front Raises is to simply change the form of resistance, aka the dumbbells.
+The most common variation for Front Raises is to simply change the form of resistance, aka the dumbbells.

-By switching to a Barbell, you can keep the same movement pattern, but a barbell will typically allow you to move a little bit more weight.
+By switching to Barbell Front Raises, you can keep the same movement pattern, but a barbell will typically allow you to move a little bit more weight.

 Plate Raises are another DB Front Raise variation that simply involves changing the piece of equipment used.